HydreIO/dgraph-schema/README.md

 ## How to use it
-`node --experimental-specifier-resolution=node cli.js` to use the CLI.

-You can pass an optional flag to force the alter of you current schema even if there are conflicts by using `-F` or `--force`.

-Such as: `node --experimental-specifier-resolution=node cli.js -F`
+The CLI also has 3 commands with options for each of them:
+- `dgraph-schema get_schema`
+- `dgraph-schema get_diff`
+- `dgraph-schema alter`

-If you need to change the Dgraph DB url you can use the `DGRAPH_URL` environment variable.
+If you need to change the Dgraph DB url you can use the `DGRAPH_URL` environment variable or use the `--host` option.

-The CLI also has 3 commands:
-- `get_schema`
-- `get_diff`
-- `alter_schema`

 ### get_schema command
-`node --experimental-specifier-resolution=node cli.js get_schema` will print the current Dgraph schema.
+`dgraph-schema get_schema` will print the current Dgraph schema.
+Possible options are:
+- `-H, --host <my_host>` This will overwrite the `DGRAPH_URL` environment variable if there are any.

 ### get_diff command
-` node --experimental-specifier-resolution=node cli.js get_diff` will print the differences between your new schema & the current one.
+`dgraph-schema get_diff` will print the differences between your new schema & the current one.
+Possible options are:
+- `-H, --host <my_host>` This will overwrite the `DGRAPH_URL` environment variable if there are any.
+- `-P, --path <file_path>` To specify the path of your schema file, by default it uses `./schema.js` in the current working directory.

-### alter_schema command
+### alter command
-` node --experimental-specifier-resolution=node cli.js alter_schema` will alter your Dgraph schema if there are no conflicts.
+`dgraph-schema alter` will alter your Dgraph schema if there are no conflicts.
-You can pass the optional `-F` or `--force` to ignore the conflicts.
+Possible options are:
+- `-H, --host <my_host>` This will overwrite the `DGRAPH_URL` environment variable if there are any.
+- `-P, --path <file_path>` To specify the path of your schema file, by default it uses `./schema.js` in the current working directory.
+- `-F, --force` This flag allows you to ignore any conflicts when trying to alter your schema.